 Our disclosure and analysis in this Annual Report on Form 10-K ("Form 10-K"), and the documents that are incorporated by reference herein, contain "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-We intend such forward-looking statements to be covered by the safe harbor provisions for forward-looking statements contained in the Private Securities Ligation Reform Act of 1995 and include this statement for purposes of complying with these safe harbor provisions.
+We intend such forward-looking statements to be covered by the safe harbor provisions for forward-looking statements contained in the Private Securities Litigation Reform Act of 1995 and include this statement for purposes of complying with these safe harbor provisions.
 Forward-looking statements relate to expectations, beliefs, projections, future plans and strategies, anticipated events or trends concerning matters that are not historical facts.
-These forward-looking statements include information about possible or assumed future events, including, among other things, discussion and analysis of our future financial condition, results of operations and funds from operations ("FFO"), our strategic plans and objectives, cost management, occupancy and leasing rates and trends, liquidity and ability to refinance our indebtedness as it matures, anticipated capital expenditures (and access to capital) required to complete projects, amounts of anticipated cash distributions to our stockholders in the future, the impact of public health measures, such as the ongoing global pandemic of a novel strain of the coronavirus ("COVID-19"), and other matters.
-Words such as "anticipates," "expects," "intends," "plans," "will," "should," "believes," "seeks," "estimates," "may" and variations of these words and similar expressions are intended to identify forward-looking statements, though not all forward-looking statements contain these words.
-These statements are not guarantees of future performance and are subject to risks, uncertainties and other factors, some of which are beyond our control, are difficult to predict and could cause actual results to differ materially f
+These forward-looking statements include information about possible or assumed future events, including, among other things, discussion and analysis of our future performance and financial condition, results of operations and funds from operations ("FFO"), our strategic plans and objectives, cost management, occupancy and leasing rates and trends, liquidity and ability to refinance our indebtedness as it matures, anticipated capital expenditures (and access to capital) required to complete projects, amounts of anticipated cash distributions to our stockholders in the future, the impact of public health emergencies, and other matters.
+Words such as "anticipates," "expects," "intends," "plans," "will," "should," "would," "believes," "seeks," "estimates," "may" "provided," "growth," "if," "possible," "likely," and variations of these words and similar expressions are intended to identify forward-looking statements, though not all forward-looking statements of words.
+These statements are not guarantees of future performance and are subject to risks, uncertainties and other factors, some of which are beyond our control, are difficult to predict and could cause actual results to differ materially from those expresse

-- · future re-leasing efforts; - · our business and financing strategy; - · effects of the COVID-19 pandemic on our business, results of operations, liquidity and financial condition; - · our ability to continue to implement our business plan; - · pending and future transactions; - our projected operating results and anticipated acquisitions; - our ability to obtain future financing arrangements; - · estimates relating to our future distributions; - our understanding of our competition and our ability to compete effectively; - · future market and industry trends; - · future interest and insurance rates; - estimates of our future operating expenses, including payments to our Adviser (as defined herein) under the terms of our Advisory Agreement (as defined herein); - the impact of technology on our operations and business, including the risk of cyber-attacks, cyber-liability or potential liability for breaches of our privacy or information security systems; - · projected cash requirements, including capital expenditures; and - future use of the proceeds of our Credit Facility (as defined herein), mortgage notes payable, future stock offerings and other future capital resources, if any.
+- · future re-leasing efforts; - our business and financing strategy; - · effects of public health emergencies and pandemics on our business, results of operations, liquidity and financial condition; - our ability to continue to implement our business plan; - pending and future transactions; - our projected operating results and anticipated acquisitions; - our ability to obtain future financing arrangements; - estimates relating to our future distributions; - our understanding of our competition and our ability to compete effectively; - · future market and industry trends; - · future interest and insurance rates; - estimates of our future operating expenses, including payments to our Adviser (as defined herein) under the terms of our Advisory Agreement (as defined herein); - the impact of technology on our operations and business, including the risk of cyber-attacks, cyber-liability or potential liability for breaches of our privacy or information security systems; - · projected cash requirements, including capital expenditures; and - future use of the proceeds of our Credit Facility (as defined herein), mortgage notes payable, future stock offerings and other future capital resources, if any.